Luzerne County, Pennsylvania: 18th century

 The British colonies of Pennsylvania and Connecticut both claimed the Wyoming Valley as their own.
-King Charles II of England had granted the land to the Connecticut Colony in 1662, but also to William Penn (the founder of Pennsylvania) in 1681.
+King Charles II of England had granted the land to the Connecticut Colony in 1662, but also to William Penn, the founder of Pennsylvania, in 1681.
 In 1769, Yankee settlers from Connecticut returned to the valley and founded the town of Wilkes-Barre.
 However, they were not alone.
 Pennsylvanian settlers (Pennamites) were also in the region.

 Armed bands of Pennamites harassed the Connecticut settlers in what is known as the Pennamite-Yankee Wars.
 While the land dispute continued, a much larger conflict began.
-In 1775, the Thirteen Colonies began a war of independence against Great Britain (the mother country).
-Residents of both Pennsylvania and Connecticut were largely loyal to the cause of American independence.
+In 1775, the Thirteen Colonies began a war of independence against Great Britain.
+Residents of both Pennsylvania and Connecticut were largely loyal to the Patriot cause, which supported the American Revolution and independence.

-On June 30, 1778, Loyalist forces, under the command of Major John Butler, arrived in the Wyoming Valley to attack the American settlements.
+On June 30, 1778, Loyalist forces, under the command of Major John Butler, arrived in the Wyoming Valley to attack the rebel American settlements.
 On July 1, Fort Wintermoot at the north end of the valley surrendered without a shot being fired.
 The next morning the smaller Fort Jenkins surrendered.
 Both forts were later burned to the ground.

-Meanwhile the Patriot militia assembled at Forty Fort.
-On July 3, a column of roughly 375 men including a company of soldiers in the Continental Army marched from the fort under the command of Lieutenant Colonel Zebulon Butler and Colonel Nathan Denison.
-Butler's Rangers, with the assistance of about 500 Native American allies, mostly Seneca, ambushed the oncoming Americans.
-In the end, nearly 300 Wyoming Valley Patriots were killed in what is commonly known as the Wyoming Massacre.
+The Patriot militia assembled at Forty Fort.
+On July 3, a column of roughly 360 men, including a company of soldiers from the Continental Army, marched from the fort under the command of Lieutenant Colonel Zebulon Butler and Colonel Nathan Denison.
+Butler's Rangers, with the assistance of about 500 Native American allies, mostly Seneca, ambushed the approaching Americans.
+In the end, 302 American soldiers were killed during the Battle of Wyoming.
 Today, in the Borough of Wyoming, a monument marks the gravesite of the victims from the battle.

-The next day Colonel Denison surrendered Forty Fort along with several other posts.
-Widespread looting and burning of buildings occurred throughout the Wyoming Valley subsequent to the capitulation, but non-combatants were not harmed.
-Most of the inhabitants, however, fled across the Pocono Mountains to Stroudsburg and Easton or down the Susquehanna River to Sunbury.
+The next day, Colonel Denison surrendered Forty Fort along with several other posts.
+Widespread looting and burning of buildings occurred throughout the Wyoming Valley subsequent to this capitulation, but non-combatants were not harmed.
+Most of the inhabitants, however, fled across the Pocono Mountains to Stroudsburg and Easton, or down the Susquehanna River to Sunbury.

-In September 1778, partial revenge for the Wyoming defeat was taken by American Colonel Thomas Hartley.
-He and his 200 soldiers burned a number of Delaware villages along the Susquehanna River.
-The following year, Major General John Sullivan would lead several thousand men in a scorched-earth campaign against the Iroquois.
+In September 1778, American Colonel Thomas Hartley took partial revenge for the Wyoming defeat.
+He and his 200 soldiers burned a number of villages in Delaware along the Susquehanna River.
+The following year, Major General John Sullivan would lead several thousand men in a scorched-earth campaign against the Iroquois nations in central and western New York.

-Two years later, in September 1780, reports of Iroquois and Loyalist activity in the region resulted in a detachment of 41 Patriot militia (from Northampton County) being sent to investigate.
+Two years later, in September 1780, reports of Iroquois and Loyalist activity in the region resulted in a detachment of 41 Patriot militia from Northampton County being sent to investigate.
 The detachment made it as far north as present-day Conyngham when they were ambushed by a party of Seneca and Loyalists.
 Ten men were killed in what is now known as the Sugarloaf Massacre.